peterhinch/micropython-async/README.md

  * [A driver for GPS modules](./gps/README.md) Runs a background task to read and decode NMEA sentences, providing constantly updated position, course, altitude and time/date information.
+ * [Communication using I2C slave mode.](./i2c/README.md) Enables a Pyboard to to communicate with another MicroPython device using stream I/O. The Pyboard achieves bidirectional communication with targets such as an ESP8266.
  * [Communication between devices](./syncom_as/README.md) Enables MicroPython
  boards to communicate without using a UART.
-Primarily intended to enable a a Pyboard-like device to achieve bidirectional communication with an ESP8266.
+This is hardware agnostic but slower than the I2C version.
  * [Under the hood](./UNDER_THE_HOOD.md) A guide to help understand the `uasyncio` code.
 For scheduler geeks and those wishing to modify `uasyncio`.